shailsur-2021/alexa/README.md

 ![image](https://user-images.githubusercontent.com/9892791/116192106-62d41380-a6fb-11eb-9918-e8e9b882cfba.png)

-3) Copy and paste the following snippet under async handle(handlerInput).
+3) Copy and paste the snippets marked under the lines //copy from here and //copy until here under async handle(handlerInput) and async function getData(diet,maxcalories).
+Note : You would basically find these two functions empty with just the {} braces in the code you imported from github, under which you would place these snippets.
 You are now writing code to get the inputs _maxcalories_ and _diet_ type from the user and then calling the getData(diet,maxcalories) function to call the Generate Meal Plan Spoonacular API.

 ```
  async handle(handlerInput) {
+//copy from here
     const maxcalories =
       handlerInput.requestEnvelope.request.intent.slots.maxcalories.value;
     const diet   =